BAAR, SWITZERLAND On Christmas Eve 2008, in the depths of the global financial crisis, Katanga Mining accepted a lifeline it could not refuse.

 Beyond Xstrata, Glencore's ambitions could soar.
 As a blue-chip name it would be able to compete against BHP Billiton and Rio Tinto for some of the biggest deals around.

-One recent rumour, according to Liberum's Rawlinson, is that Glencore might make a play for Kazakh miner ENRC, a London-listed FTSE-100 company with a market value of $21 billion -- too big to swallow now, but feasible once Glencore could issue shares as payment.
+One recent rumor, according to Liberum's Rawlinson, is that Glencore might make a play for Kazakh miner ENRC, a London-listed FTSE-100 company with a market value of $21 billion -- too big to swallow now, but feasible once Glencore could issue shares as payment.
 Other majors would likely regard ENRC, which focuses on emerging nations including Congo, as too risky.

 "I don't think any other firm would dare look at them, but Glencore would," said Rawlinson.
 "They know how to deal with Congo, they know how to deal with oligarchs and they already operate in Kazakhstan.
 So, there's a perfect example of how they'll do stuff that other people won't."